crashware/Metasign/README.md

 ![MetasignKeyGenOutput](https://user-images.githubusercontent.com/90793958/134212117-da4d6c5e-2d8b-45ee-bac5-f74dadce029f.png)

 ### Encrypting Data
 Messages and files both can be encrypted as Metasign will automatically detect if the input is a file path or string.
 The encrypted data will also contain the public key associated with the private key used to actually perform the encryption, so pre-sharing, or post-sharing, of said public key is not necessary.
-You can just share the encrypted data!
+You can just share the data!
 > **Note**: Keys can be used directly in the terminal as a string rather than reading them from a file .

 > **Important**: *All* encryption functions require a private and public key to be imported, e.g. `-i or --import` and `-k or --key`, in order to work properly.